disneystreaming/smithy4s/modules/docs/markdown/04-codegen/01-customisation/13-nullable-values.md

 title: Nullable Values
 ---

-By default, smithy does not distinguish between a value being absent and it being null - both are translated to `scala.None`, which in turn will be serialised as an absent value.
+The official smithy toolset does not offer anything to distinguish between an absence of value and a value set to null during (de) serialisation.

 In order to differentiate the two, for example in order to allow a HTTP server to implement merge patch semantics or return explicit null rather than silently dropping a field, you can use the `alloy.nullable` trait on members of a structure shape.
 For example: